lex-node/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is an approach that tags content with HTML elements that indicate the meaning and function of such content within the context of the web page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Diff #1: Elements with display: block take up as much space as their parent element will allow.
+By contrast, elements with display: inline are limited to taking up only as much space as their content does.

+Diff #2: Elements with display: block can be controlled with the height & width properties.
+Elements with display: inline don't take height & width properties.

 3. What are the 4 areas of the box model?

+margin, padding. border and content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.